 International Academic Study Abroad Procedures

 For the past several years West Liberty University via the Internationalization Committee, has been engaged in conversations regarding campus internationalization, and through those conversations goals have been identified for study abroad, supporting infrastructure, programming, and the recruitment of international students and faculty.
 Studying abroad is an important component of our internationalization plan and an area where we have seen an increase in interest and participation over the past several years.
-With the absence of a centralized study abroad office, the process of finding a study abroad program is difficult for the students, and quite cumbersome for faculty who would like to develop a study abroad program.
-The Internationalization Committee, working under the guidance of the Provost and the newly created Director of International Programs at the Higher Education Policy Commission, is working to develop a set of policies and procedures to help us accomplish our goals of internationalizing the campus.
+The Internationalization Committee, working under the guidance of the Provost is working to develop a set of policies and procedures to help us accomplish our goals of internationalizing the campus.

 Issues that need to be addressed when planning to lead a study tour are:

 • Procedures for collection of deposits and funds

 • Input from the VP of Finance, legal counsel, Registrar

 A faculty-led program is a short term (one month or less), faculty led, university sponsored academic program involving group travel outside of the United States.
 Leading a student program abroad can be extremely rewarding for any faculty member.
 This experience can enhance any course and bring their academics to life as well as providing students with an intercultural experience while raising global awareness and appreciation.
 Planning this type of program can be time-consuming and slightly overwhelming, which is where these procedures would be beneficial.

 In order to create a strong program it is best to give yourself at least 12 months to plan.
 It is important to follows these procedures in order to get the proper approvals and to aid in the development of your program.